ozzyDev27/oztils/readme.md

 ### isRound
 isRound takes an input of a number, and checks if it is round.
 Example: isRound(6.3) would return false, because it has a decimal.
+### intput
+Takes an input that must be an integer!